alexshtf/trem_opf_solver/readme.md

 - The leaves of the tree are  either PQ or PV constrained nodes with bounded intervals constraining voltage magnitude or reactive power.
 - Internal nodes are PQ nodes, with arbitrary, possibly unbounded, intervals constraining voltage magnitude.

-The precise definition is described in the paper [INSERT PAPER REFERENCE HERE].
+The precise definition and the algorithm used by our solver are described in our paper:

+> A. Beck, Y. Beck, Y. Levron, A. Shtof, L. Tetruashvili "Globally Solving a Class of Optimal Power Flow Problems in Radial Networks by Tree Reduction", May 2017.
+Preprint available at [Optimization Online](http://www.optimization-online.org/DB_HTML/2017/05/6041.html).

 # Getting Started